 Sign up for updates to receive one week FREE of my low carb and gluten free meal plans:

-Check out some of my other favorite low carb pasta substitutions:
+In addition to this low carb spaghetti squash carbonara, Check out some of my other favorite low carb pasta substitutions:

 - Mediterranean Zucchini Noodle Pasta